Eubank Jr vs Benn prize money: How much will the fighters earn and what is the purse split?

 How much will Eubank Jr and Benn earn from the hotly-anticipated clash?

-Chris Eubank Jr and Conor Benn will finally throw down in one of the most anticipated fights in British boxing on Saturday.
+Chris Eubank Jr and Conor Benn will finally throw down in one of the most anticipated fights in British boxing tonight.

 The rivals will clash at Tottenham Hotspur Stadium, more than three decades after their fathers Chris Sr and Nigel Benn settled their own bitter grudge, and two-and-a-half years after Eubank Jr vs Benn was initially due to take place.